odan/odan.github.io/_posts/2020-10-08-slim4-respect-validation.md

 ## Introduction

 The `Respect/Validation` component is a popular and flexible validation library for PHP.
-It works as standalone libary and without much additional dependencies.
+It works as standalone library and without much additional dependencies.